fwsoapy/ranked-overlay/README.md

 OliTracker may be slow to respond.
 Wait 30 seconds, and if it still does not load, check that your Account ID in `server.py` is correct.

 **Port already in use error**
 Something else is using port 8888.
-Run `STOP_OVERLAY.bat` first, then start it again.
+Run `stop.bat` first, then start it again.
 If the issue persists, change `PORT = 8888` to another number like `8889` in `server.py` and update the OBS URL to match.

 **Stats look wrong after switching modes**
 Give it one poll cycle (about 10 seconds) after clicking a mode button.
 The server fetches fresh data on each cycle.

 **OBS shows a black box instead of the overlay**
-Make sure `START_OVERLAY.bat` has been run first.
+Make sure `start.bat` has been run first.
 The browser source needs the local server to be running.
 Also check that the URL in OBS is exactly `http://localhost:8888/overlay`.

 ---